-The geophysical data provide supporting information useful for assessing the Area of the Five Communities to assist in the identification of potentially suitable general areas.
-The purpose of this study was to perform a review of available geophysical data for the Area of the Five Communities, followed by a detailed interpretation of all available geophysical data (e.g., magnetic, gravity and radiometric) to identify additional information that could be extracted from the data.
+The geophysical data provide supporting information useful for assessing the Central Huron area to assist in the identification of potentially suitable general areas.
+The purpose of this study was to perform a review of available geophysical data for the Central Huron area, followed by a detailed interpretation of all available geophysical data (e.g., magnetic, gravity and radiometric) to identify additional information that could be extracted from the data.

-The role of the geophysical interpretation within the Area of the Five Communities is to provide additional information of the geological features associated with the Paleozoic sedimentary units and the underlying crystalline rocks of the Precambrian basement.
+The role of the geophysical interpretation within the Central Huron area is to provide additional information on the geological features associated with the Paleozoic sedimentary units and the underlying crystalline rocks of the Precambrian basement.
 In particular, the available data are assessed to determine the lithological variations within the Precambrian basement, and to identify broad lithological domains.
-Interpretations derived from the magnetic data are then compared to results from available literature on basement lithology of the Grenville Province in southern Ontario, as well as on the Precambrian basement rocks exposed further to the northeast of the Area of the Five Communities.
-Available gravity data in the Area of the Five Communities are utilized to identify features within the Precambrian basement, as well as potential features such as pinnacle reef structures and the presence of thick salt occurrence within the overlying Paleozoic sedimentary sequence.
-Where possible, the gravity data are compared to known features located in the Paleozoic formations, such as pinnacle reefs and variations in the thickness of salt units, both of which are known to occur within the Area of the Five Communities.
+Interpretations derived from the magnetic data are then compared to results from available literature on basement lithology of the Grenville Province in southern Ontario, as well as on the Precambrian basement rocks exposed further to the northeast of the Central Huron area.
+Available gravity data in the Central Huron area are utilized to identify features within the Precambrian basement, as well as potential features such as pinnacle reef structures and the presence of thick salt occurrence within the overlying Paleozoic sedimentary sequence.
+Where possible, the gravity data are compared to known features located in the Paleozoic formations, such as pinnacle reefs and variations in the thickness of salt units, both of which are known to occur within the Central Huron area.